XVS Bridge

 can be paused and resumed in emergencies.

-but with specific differences.Transaction limits are enforced primarily for outbound amounts only in the source chain.
+Transaction limits are enforced primarily for outbound amounts only in the source chain.

-It overrides the
+It overrides the debitFrom

-function to include custom logic for checking transaction limits in USD and performs an external call to the XVS token contract to burn tokens from the sender.It overrides the
+function to include custom logic for checking transaction limits in USD and performs an external call to the XVS token contract to burn tokens from the sender.

-function to trigger an external call to the XVS token contract to mint tokens for the receiver.When sending tokens from the destination chain to the BNB chain, it burns user tokens, with the burning logic residing in the XVS token contract.
+When sending tokens from the destination chain to the BNB chain, it burns user tokens, with the burning logic residing in the XVS token contract.

 When receiving tokens from the BNB chain (to the Destination Chain), it mints tokens for the receiver, with the minting logic residing in the XVS token contract.

-It is responsible for setting minting limits for the minter (in this case, the remote
+It is responsible for setting minting limits for the minter (in this case, the remote Bridge

-contract).When receiving transactions and tokens from the source chain's
+When receiving transactions and tokens from the source chain's Bridge

-contract, an external call is made to mint tokens for the receiver.When sending tokens to the source chain's
+contract, an external call is made to mint tokens for the receiver.

-contract, an external call is made from theBridge
+contract, an external call is made from the Bridge

-contract to burn tokens from the sender.Offers a blacklisting feature to prevent certain users from receiving, transferring and bridging XVS tokens.
+Offers a blacklisting feature to prevent certain users from receiving, transferring and bridging XVS tokens.

 In addition to the core functionality, the XVS Cross-chain Bridge includes additional features to enhance its capabilities:

-The contract incorporates an oracle integration through the
+The contract incorporates an oracle integration through the ResilientOracleInterface

 .
-It allows the contract to fetch price data for the token using thegetPrice
+It allows the contract to fetch price data for the token using the getPrice

 function.

 The contract implements a whitelist mechanism to skip checks on transaction limits for whitelisted addresses.
-The
+The whitelist

 mapping is used to track whitelisted addresses.
-ThesetWhitelist
+The setWhitelist

 function allows adding or removing addresses from the whitelist.

 The contract introduces transaction limits for both sending and receiving transactions, based on a daily and single transaction basis.
-The limits are defined using
+The limits are defined using chainIdToMaxSingleTransactionLimit

-, andchainIdToMaxDailyReceiveLimit
+, chainIdToMaxDailyLimit

-.Single Send Limit (source network in the first column, destination network in the first row)
+Single Send Limit (source network in the first column, destination network in the first row)

 -